BrianHicks/bytes.zone/drafts/state-transition-tables.md

 | No Money, No Drinks       |                                   |                                    |
 | Some Money, No Drinks     |                                   |                                    |

-So, uh... problems.
+And we see, uh... problems.
-When we look at things this way, we can see that we've only defined two of the possible 8 outcomes!
+When we look at things this way, it's clear that we've only defined two of the possible 8 outcomes!
 Writing things down in an orderly way revealed that we haven't specified all of the possibilities implied by our modeling.

 Let's fill the rest out.
-To make things easier, when the state stays the same or there's no action I've marked `-`:
+To make things easier, when the state stays the same or there's no side effect I've marked `-`:

 | ↓ Current State / Input → | Insert Quarter                    | Hit Button                         |
 |---------------------------|-----------------------------------|------------------------------------|